volodymyrhudyma/blog/content/blog/react-antipatterns-props-in-initial-state.md

 };
 ```

-In the above example, we pass a value that is changed after one second from "*Initial value*" to "*Changed value*".
+In the above example, we pass an **initialValue** that is changed after one second from "*Initial value*" to "*Changed value*".

 If you run an application and check what value would end up in the **input** element after a second, you will notice that it is still "*Initial value*", even though it has changed in the parent component.

-This happens because the **useState** hook initializes the state only once - when the component is rendered and is unable to capture further changes in the **value** prop, which is used as an argument.
+This happens because the **useState** hook initializes the state only once - when the component is rendered and is unable to capture further changes in the **initialValue** prop, which is used as an argument.

+There is the second drawback - using props to generate the state often leads to the duplication of source of truth - you don't know where the real data is.

 ## The Correct Example